MapStory/Learning/modules/module2.md

 A “StoryScape” is a specific type of story that seeks to explain phenomena as they occur over space and time.

-Thus, like all story forms, a StoryScape includes the following four elements: place, plot, performers and a point.
+Thus, like all forms of storytelling, a StoryScape includes the following four elements: place, plot, performers and a point.
 Whenever you are viewing or composing a StoryScape, you should ask yourself four questions:

 - What _places_ are involved in this StoryScape?
 - What is the _plot_ of this StoryScape?